-Intensive Courses
+Evening Courses

-Intensive courses are evening courses that meet one evening per week for the eight week Cycle.
+Evening courses meet one evening per week for the eight-week or sixteen-week Cycle.
 These courses allow the student who works during the day to have flexibility in scheduling.

-Blended / Online Courses
+Online Courses

-Blended / Online courses are designed to take advantage of the best attributes of both "in class" instruction and online learning by integrating the two formats into a single course delivery method.
+Online courses are designed to take advantage of the best attributes of both "in class" instruction and online learning by integrating the two formats into a single course delivery method.

-Each of Calvary's classes is available in the blended format utilizing Canvas, Calvary's Learning Management System, in which
+Classes are available in the online format utilizing Canvas, Calvary's Learning Management System, in which professors teach classes composed of students in the traditional classroom setting as well as "distance" students who are taking the same course from a remote location and using the same course syllabus

-- professors teach classes composed of students in the traditional classroom setting as well as "distance" students who are taking the same course from a remote location and using the same course syllabus - Students taking the class in a distance format will access the class sessions in their Canvas portal by viewing class lectures and participate in class in the Portal.
+Students taking the class in a distance format will access the class sessions in their Canvas portal by viewing class lectures and participate in class in the Portal.

-Independent Study Courses
+Directed Study Courses

-Independent Study courses are exceptional arrangements permitting course credit to be earned through individualized study with one of Calvary's professors for a class that is needed for graduation, but is not offered during a Semester the student needs the course.
+Directed Study courses are exceptional arrangements permitting course credit to be earned through individualized study with one of Calvary's professors for a class that is needed for graduation, but is not offered during a Semester the student needs the course.
+Directed Study courses usually last 16 weeks.

 Written approval for each study is required from the Registrar, the student's academic advisor, the professor overseeing and grading the study, and the Chief Academic Officer.
-Independent Study forms are available in the Registrar's Office.
+Directed Study forms are available in the Registrar's Office.